sungnga/react-revents/README.md

 - We can update an event in the events state by check the updatedEvent id with the event id in the events state.
 If it matches, we can update the event with the new values.
 Write a method to handle the update event
 - In EventDashboard.jsx file:
   - Write a handleUpdateEvent method that updates an event in the events state based on the event id.
 Also sets the selectedEvent back to null and closes the form
+    - This method takes an updatedEvent as argument
     - Use the setEvents() method to set the events state with the updated event, if the updatedEvent id matches with the event id in the events state
     - Use the selectEvent() method to set the selectedEvent state back to null
     ```javascript